Binary black hole system at equilibrium: Smarr law and thermodynamics

 In order to have a meaningful comparison we need to compare the two states at equal energy~\footnote{We are assuming that there is no energy loss due to emitted radiation.} and also their background must coincide.
 Being $b_2$ unconstrained in the single black hole configuration, we just have to equate the values for $b_1$, which fixes the position of the single source at \beq z_0= \frac{z_1+z_2}{2} . \eeq Then we require $M_0=\bar{M}$, that fixes $m_0$ and $z_2$ as

 The entropy variation is given by $\Delta S=S_0-\bar{S}$, where the value of the parameters found above must be substituted into the expression.
 The result, which is a function of $m_1$ and $z_1$, is quite involved, but it can be plotted as in Fig.~\ref{fig:entropy}.
 It is clear from the plot that the function is always positive or null, i.e. \beq \Delta S \geq 0 , \eeq which verifies the second law of thermodynamics.
+This is one of the few cases in which the second law for a binary system can be verified analytically; it has been done, e.g., for the Majumdar--Papapetrou solution~\cite{Astorino:2019ljy}.